What is Gypsum?

 2. Uses of Gypsum in Agriculture

-It gives nutrients to plants by providing sulfur and calcium.
+It gives nutrients to plants by providing sulphur and calcium.
 Calcium helps in the absorption of nutrients in the roots.
-Sulfur improves crop yield.
+Sulphur improves crop yield.
 It has the ability to improve acid soils.
 It helps in treating aluminium toxicity.
 Soil can get waterlogged due to the presence of increased sodium, excess water and swelling clay.
 Gypsum helps in the process of improving the water infiltration

 3. Uses of Gypsum Board